-If it is on a lathe (woodworking lathe and metal lathe), the spindle is the center of the spindle box.
-In addition, in a metal working machine tool of a rotary cutting machine, such as a milling machine and a tapping machine, the spindle unit is a shaft to which a processing tool (ie, drill or milling cutter) is attached.
-There are many types of spindles, including electric spindles, grinding spindles, machine tool spindles, low-speed spindles, high speed spindles.
+If it is on a lathe (woodworking lathe and metal lathe), the machine spindle is the center of the spindle box.
+In addition, in a metalworking machine tool of a rotary cutting machine, such as a milling machine and a tapping machine, the machine spindle unit is a shaft to which a processing tool (ie, drill or milling cutter) is attached.
+There are many types of machining spindles, including electric spindles, grinding spindles, machine tool spindles, low-speed spindles, high-speed spindles.

 :: Read more: How Spindles Determines Your Machining Quality

 Regarding speed, RPM and range classification is ambiguous.
 In general, high-speed machine spindles are strictly used for machine tools specifically used in the field of metal processing, such as CNC milling machines.
 There are two types of high-speed spindles and each with a different design.
 First, the belt drives the spindle, which consists of the spindle and the bearing shaft held in the spindle box.
 The belt-driven spindle is powered by an external motor connected by a pulley system.
 Second, the external motor source: This design can be modified to produce higher power and maximum torque, ranging from 12,000 RPM to 15,000 RPM.
 The advantage is that speed switching is flexible and cost-effective.
 At the same time, the disadvantage is that the maximum speed is limited, which will eventually limit mechanical applications.
 Third, the integrated motor spindle: In this design, the main component of the machine spindle is the motor, which is stored inside the car body, and due to the limited space in the spindle housing, the internal motor will provide limited power and torque.
 Therefore, the frame design limits the processing capacity.